Boarding house: Arrangements

 Formerly boarders would typically share washing, breakfast, and dining facilities; in recent years, it has become common for each room to have its own washing and toilet facilities.
-Such boarding houses were often found in English seaside towns (for tourists) and college towns (for students).
+Such boarding houses were often found in seaside towns in the United Kingdom (for tourists) and college towns (for students).
 It was common for there to be one or two elderly long-term residents.
 "The phrase "boardinghouse reach" [referring to a diner reaching far across a dining table] comes from an important variant of hotel life.
 In boardinghouses, tenants rent rooms and the proprietor provides family-style breakfasts and evening dinners in a common dining room.
 Traditionally, the food was put on the table, and everyone scrambled for the best dishes.
 Those with a long, fast reach ate best."

 Boarders can often arrange to stay bed-and-breakfast (bed and breakfast only), half-board (bed, breakfast and dinner only), or full-board (bed, breakfast, lunch, and dinner).
 Especially for families on holiday with children, boarding (particularly on a full-board basis) was an inexpensive alternative and much cheaper than staying in all but the cheapest hotels.